KeyanSong/431-2018/slides/class26/README.md

 - [Project Task G (the Portfolio)](https://thomaselove.github.io/431-2018-project/taskG.html) is due Thursday 2018-12-13 at noon, regardless of when you give your presentation.
 Submit it via [Canvas](https://canvas.case.edu/).
   - If you need to resubmit your data (because of changes you've made), you can do so now through Project Task F on Canvas (which has been re-opened for this purpose) or you can just submit it along with your portfolio as part of Task G.
 - The [Homework Grading Appeals form](https://goo.gl/forms/G4ZZ1Fge1ZkQVKzy2) is also due Thursday 2018-12-13 at noon, if you want to make an appeal.
 See the last section of the [Syllabus](https://thomaselove.github.io/2018-431-syllabus/) for more details.
-- After you give your presentation, we hope you will fill out a [Course Evaluation](https://webapps.case.edu/courseevals/) from CWRU by their 2018-12-19 deadline.
+- After you give your presentation, please fill out a [Course Evaluation](https://webapps.case.edu/courseevals/) from CWRU by their 2018-12-19 deadline.

 ## Homework 8 Grades/Rubric/Sketch